-A person has been taken to Middlemore Hospital after being seriously hurt at Muriwai Beach
+Man taken to Middlemore Hospital after being seriously hurt at Muriwai Beach

-A person has been taken to hospital in a serious condition after being knocked from a wave at Muriwai Beach.
+A man has been airlifted to hospital in a serious condition after being knocked by a wave at Muriwai Beach.

-St John were called to the incident at 7.18pm and sent three vehicles in response with a rescue helicopter also flying to the scene.
+St John were called to the beach at 7.18pm and sent three vehicles in response.
+A Westpac Rescue Helicopter also flew to the scene.

-The patient was treated at the scene before being taken to Middlemore Hospital in a serious condition, St John said in a tweet.
+The patient was treated at the beach before being flown to Middlemore Hospital in a serious condition, St John said in a tweet.

+Aged in his 20s, the man is suspected of suffering spinal injuries, Auckland Westpac Rescue Helicopter crew chief Mark Cannell said.

+"It is unclear whether the injuries were as a result of body boarding or body surfing" at the popular beach, he said.

 Police said the "water accident" happened in front of the Surf Life Saving Club.